BHP Group Limited (BHP) Stock: A Closer Look at the Moving Averages

-In the past week, BHP stock has gone down by -1.12%, with a monthly decline of -13.19% and a quarterly plunge of -5.41%.
-The volatility ratio for the week is 1.80%, and the volatility levels for the last 30 days are 1.93% for BHP Group Limited The simple moving average for the last 20 days is -6.09% for BHP stock, with a simple moving average of -0.86% for the last 200 days.
+The stock of BHP Group Limited (BHP) has seen a 5.67% increase in the past week, with a -0.30% drop in the past month, and a -3.11% decrease in the past quarter.
+The volatility ratio for the week is 1.32%, and the volatility levels for the past 30 days are at 1.83% for BHP.
+The simple moving average for the last 20 days is 0.67% for BHP stock, with a simple moving average of 5.16% for the last 200 days.

 Is It Worth Investing in BHP Group Limited (NYSE: BHP) Right Now?

-BHP Group Limited (NYSE: BHP) has a higher price-to-earnings ratio of 8.00x compared to its average ratio. compared to its average ratio and a 36-month beta value of 0.99.
-Analysts have mixed views on the stock, with 5 analysts rating it as a “buy,” 1 as “overweight,” 12 as “hold,” and 3 as “sell.”
+BHP Group Limited (NYSE: BHP) has a price-to-earnings ratio of 8.45x that is above its average ratio.
+Additionally, the 36-month beta value for BHP is 0.99.

 Sponsored

-The average price point forecasted by analysts for BHP Group Limited (BHP) is $63.41, which is $13.35 above the current market price.
-The public float for BHP is 2.46B, and currently, short sellers hold a 0.24% ratio of that float.
-The average trading volume of BHP on March 23, 2023 was 3.11M shares.
+The public float for BHP is 2.46B and currently, short sellers hold a 0.22% ratio of that float.
+The average trading volume of BHP on March 30, 2023 was 3.14M shares.

 BHP) stock’s latest price update

-BHP Group Limited (NYSE: BHP)’s stock price has decreased by -1.15 compared to its previous closing price of 58.20. however, the company has experienced a -1.12% decrease in its stock price over the last five trading days.
+BHP Group Limited (NYSE: BHP)’s stock price has increased by 1.93 compared to its previous closing price of 59.64. but the company has seen a 5.67% gain in its stock price over the last five trading sessions.
 Barron’s reported on 10/17/22 that These Mining Stocks Have Taken a Beating.
 But Their Long-Term Outlook Shines.

-In the past week, BHP stock has gone down by -1.12%, with a monthly decline of -13.19% and a quarterly plunge of -5.41%.
-The volatility ratio for the week is 1.80%, and the volatility levels for the last 30 days are 1.93% for BHP Group Limited The simple moving average for the last 20 days is -6.09% for BHP stock, with a simple moving average of -0.86% for the last 200 days.
+The stock of BHP Group Limited (BHP) has seen a 5.67% increase in the past week, with a -0.30% drop in the past month, and a -3.11% decrease in the past quarter.
+The volatility ratio for the week is 1.32%, and the volatility levels for the past 30 days are at 1.83% for BHP.
+The simple moving average for the last 20 days is 0.67% for BHP stock, with a simple moving average of 5.16% for the last 200 days.

-During the last 5 trading sessions, BHP fell by -1.12%, which changed the moving average for the period of 200-days by -14.26% in comparison to the 20-day moving average, which settled at $60.93.
-In addition, BHP Group Limited saw -7.28% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, BHP rose by +5.67%, which changed the moving average for the period of 200-days by -4.24% in comparison to the 20-day moving average, which settled at $60.27.
+In addition, BHP Group Limited saw -2.03% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for BHP